People-Pleasing & Boundary Work in NYC

 What is People Pleasing?

-People-pleasing is a learned survival strategy, not a personality flaw.
-It often develops when keeping others happy felt safer than expressing your own needs.
-It can look like prioritizing other people’s comfort, emotions, and expectations over your own, saying yes when you want to say no, avoiding conflict, over-explaining your boundaries, or needing approval to feel secure.
-While people-pleasers are often seen as kind, dependable, and easygoing, this pattern is often driven by fear of rejection, guilt, or disappointing others rather than genuine choice.
+People-pleasing is a learned survival strategy, not a personality trait.
+It often develops when keeping others happy felt safer than expressing your own needs, disappointing someone, or risking conflict.
+It can look like prioritizing other people’s comfort, emotions, and expectations over your own, saying yes when you want to say no, struggling to set boundaries, or needing approval to feel secure.
+While people-pleasers are often seen as kind, dependable, and easygoing, this pattern is often driven less by genuine choice and more by fear—fear of rejection, guilt, conflict, or being seen as too much.
+At its core, people-pleasing is often a pattern of self-abandonment that developed as protection.

 How Therapy for People Pleasing Can Help